PP09PetyaDecryptor/PP09/README.md

 # [GitHub](https://github.com/PP09PetyaDecryptor)
 # Hi!
-Do you want a playing, watching, competing or streaming status?
+Do you want a playing, watching, listening, competing or streaming status?
 You come to right place.

 # Do you want a RPC like this?
 ![image](https://github.com/PP09PetyaDecryptor/PP09/assets/166217226/5dca3a46-4332-4b3d-ad16-56a09ba33314)